 Pandemic flu: A flu pandemic is a global outbreak that occurs when a new influenza A virus causes serious human illness and spreads easily from person to person.

 Avian flu: Avian, or bird, flu occurs naturally among birds.
-All bird flus are influenza A. There are many strains of avian flu viruses, some are more common than others.
+All bird flu subtypes are influenza type A. There are many strains of avian flu viruses, some are more common than others.

-Seasonal flu: This is the influenza virus that tends to infect people each year during the winter months.
+Seasonal flu: These are the influenza viruses that circulate and infect people throughout the year.
 In many people, its symptoms are mild and last no more than a week.
 However, about 36,000 Americans die of seasonal influenza each year.

-Influenza A: Influenza A viruses are found in many different animals, including ducks, chickens, pigs, whales, horses, and seals.
+Influenza A: Influenza A viruses are found is many different animals, including ducks, chickens, whales, horses, seals, and dogs.
 Influenza A is primarily a respiratory disease, causing cough, congestion, sore throat, muscle aches, fatigue, and fever in most species it infects.

 Influenza B: This virus circulates widely only among humans.
 It generally does not make people as sick as influenza A does.